Ren-shi/Intro-datascience/Data visualization/Read.md

 This folders contains the various python codes used to visualize data.
+The main uses for the codes in this folder was to use plotly and dash to display various data.